To verify your voter registration status, please contact your county clerk.

 If you have additional questions about elections and voting overseas you can use our state specific elections official directory or contact the Overseas Vote Foundation.

 Early voting is available to all voters beginning 40 days before an election and ends the day before the election.
 Locations and hours for early voting are determined by each election authority.

 For more information about early voting locations, check our your state's resource.

-The next election is Tuesday, February 28, 2017 (Consolidated Primary).
-The registration deadline is Wednesday, February 1, 2017.
+The next election is Tuesday, April 4, 2017 (Consolidated Election).
+The registration deadline is Tuesday, March 7, 2017.